biotoolscoders/deeprho/README.md

 # DeepRho
 DeepRho: software accompanyment for "DeepRho: Accurate Estimation of Recombination Rate from Inferred Genealogies using Deep Learning", Haotian Zhang and Yufeng Wu, manuscript, 2021.

+DeepRho constructs images from population genetic data and takes advantage of the power of convolutional neural network (CNN) in image classification to etstimate recombination rate.
+The key idea of DeepRho is generating genetics-informative images based on inferred gene geneaologies and linkage disequilibrium from population genetic data.

+# Code
-`deeprho` is an open-source software developed for per-base recombination rate estimation from inferred genealogies using deep learning. `deeprho` makes estimates based on LD patterns and genealogical patterns inferred by *RENT+*[1].
+`deeprho` is an open-source software developed for per-base recombination rate estimation from inferred genealogies using deep learning.
+`deeprho` makes estimates based on LD patterns and genealogical patterns inferred by *RENT+*[1].

 ---
 ### Requirements